 PowerliftingTechnique.com is independent and supported by our readers.
 We may earn a commission if you buy through the links below.
 For more, see our disclosures page.

-Here is a 2D version of a 400 square foot home gym:
+Here is a 2D version of the 100 square foot home gym:

-And here is how the room looks when viewed from the front:
+Here is how the room looks when viewed from an angle:

 Check out our complete guide to Small Home Gym Layouts.